projf/projf-explore/graphics/fpga-graphics/sim/README.md

 If you're new to graphics simulations check out [Verilog Simulation with Verilator and SDL](https://projectf.io/posts/verilog-sim-verilator-sdl/).
 If you have a dev board, see the [Beginning FPGA Graphics README](../README.md) for build instructions.

+Included demos:

+* Square
+* Flag of Ethipoia
+* Flag of Sweden
+* Colour

 ![](../../../doc/img/flag_ethiopia.png?raw=true "")

 _Traditional flag of Ethiopia running as a Verilator simulation._